 - Don't look at earning money during the course.
 You are there to study.

-- Don't get lured into Flair Bartending, the industry relevance is low.
+- Don't get lured into Flair Bartending, the industry relevance is low however fancy it may look.
+It is a nice skill but not mandatory in the industry

-Check the link for more details on our bartending academy in Ghatkopar, Mumbai
+Check the below link for more details on our bartending institute in Ghatkopar, Mumbai.